0xPolygon/polygon-docs/docs/cdk/agglayer/agglayer-go.md

 ## Architecture

-The AggLayer Golang architecture supports interactions with multiple CDK chains for ZKP verification.

-It uses PostgreSQL database for storage and interacts with both L1 and L2 chains through configured RPC nodes.
+The AggLayer Golang architecture supports interoperability among connected CDK chains by using ZKPs to ensure safety.
+It uses a PostgreSQL database for storage and interacts with both L1 and L2 chains through configured RPC nodes.

-The diagram below shows the full start up, running, and shutdown sequence for the application and its components.
+The diagram below shows the full start-up, running, and shutdown sequence for the AggLayer Golang application and its components.

 <center>
 ![CDK architecture](../../img/cdk/agglayer/agglayer-go.png)